kaylabollinger/ROM/README.rst

 Description
 -----------

 Reduced order models (ROMs) are used to approximate high-dimensional complex systems by simpler, often interpretable low-dimensional systems.
-This python package contains two ROMs developed in `Bollinger (2022) <???>`_ (link will be available once published).
+This python package contains two ROMs developed in `Bollinger (2022) <https://kilthub.cmu.edu/articles/thesis/Reduced_Order_Models_and_Regression_for_Applications_to_Structural_Modeling/21111022>`_.
 Examples (using Jupyter notebooks) of how to apply this code are found in the "examples" folder in this repository, and the datasets used in these examples (and in the work cited above) are found in the "data" folder.

 How it works:
 ^^^^^^^^^^^^^